 Security on Linux is very strong, way better than Windows actually due to many reasons like the structure of the kernel and the permissions system, so any Linux distribution will be safer than Windows, but between them, they differ in security a lot, distributions like Redhat and Fedora are a good example for this.

-Linux is very amazing when it comes to old hardware, you have a lot of special distributions and programs even for +10-15 years old, actually you can use some interfaces like LXDE, LxQt and Openbox on any distribution you want, but tunning that is a bit hard, specailly if you are a newibe.
+Linux is very amazing when it comes to old hardware, you have a lot of special distributions and programs even for +10-15 years old, actually you can use some interfaces like LXDE, LxQt and Openbox on any distribution you want, but tuning that is a bit hard, especially if you are a newbie.

 There are hundreds of Linux distributions around the world actually, each one of them can be a potential good operating system for you instead of Windows and Mac OS, but we don’t recommend using unknown distributions or those with small communities, they may die at any moment for lack of support, therefore, staying with the major distributions is a wise choice.